robertkirkman/sm64ex-bbb-doc/README.md

 ### Prerequisites:
 * GNU/Linux PC with an internet connection, a MicroSD card slot and a USB A Female port
-* Original BeagleBoard BeagleBone Black - YMMV with variants
+* Original BeagleBoard BeagleBone Black - YMMV with variants.
+> [!NOTE]
+> Official variants should be perfectly compatible but potentially simplify setup, for example, using [BeagleBone Black Wireless](https://www.beagleboard.org/boards/beaglebone-black-wireless) can probably simplify network configuration if you have access to a Wi-Fi network (the original BeagleBone Black _can_ use Wi-Fi networks if you plug in a USB Wi-Fi adapter and correctly install drivers for it, but that can easily require a lot of additional setup)
 * 2GB+ MicroSD card
 * USB A Male to Mini-B Male cord
 * Micro-HDMI Male to HDMI Male cord